 Sintex Industries seems to have finally found a way out to counter investor pessimism.
-The company is demerging its textile business that accounts for the majority of its 6,000 crore debt (net gearing: 1.03x).
+The company is demerging its textile business that accounts for the majority of its Rs.6,000 crore debt (net gearing: 1.03x).
 Under the scheme, shareholders of Sintex Industries will get one equity share of Sintex Plastics, as against one equity share held in Sintex Industries.
 Textile has been a major drag on its financials, depressing its return on equity to 11.5% and limiting valuation to 6x earnings, despite consumer-facing businesses like monolithic and prefab, which has a higher margin.
 (See: Poles apart)

 That precisely is the rationale for separately listing its plastic business.
 Sintex is the market leader in plastic prefab (building material for schools, low-budget housing, defence, civil construction and temporary shelters; etc) and storage tanks.
 Its strong distribution, brand and the product portfolio of about 3,500 products, largely in value-added segments like custom moulding and plastic products used in high-end engineering and automobiles applications, make it a strong player.

 The listed players in the plastic industry, such as Supreme Industries and Nilkamal, are currently trading at a price to earnings ratio of about 26x.
 Both the companies boast a close to 24% return on capital, which is higher than Sintex’s plastic business that had a 16% return on capital in FY16.
 In this backdrop, even at half the valuation, Sintex’s plastic business could be worth Rs.6,400 crore, as against the current market capitalisation of Rs.4,30